Maida-Awais/gitrespositort-1/README.md

 # gitrespositort-1
-this is my first goit respository
+this is my first git respository
 <br>
 author-MaidaAwais